HGVSnomenclature/hgvs-nomenclature/docs/recommendations/protein/extension.md

 !!! note "How are variants at the protein level called that directly affect the translation initiation (start) codon?"

-    The variant is called <b>start-lost</b> variant, one of two types of a protein extension, an N-terminal extension.
-Note the difference with a <b>start-gained</b> variant where the start codon itself is not directly affected, another type of N-terminal extension.
+    The variant is called **start-lost** variant, one of two types of a protein extension, an N-terminal extension.
+Note the difference with a **start-gained** variant where the start codon itself is not directly affected, another type of N-terminal extension.

 !!! note "How are variants at the protein level called that directly affect the translation termination (stop) codon?"

-    The variant is called a <b>no-stop</b> or <b>stop-lost</b> variant, one of two types of a protein extension, a C-terminal extension.
+    The variant is called a **no-stop** or **stop-lost** variant, one of two types of a protein extension, a C-terminal extension.

 !!! note "<a name='noend'></a>How do I describe an extension when no new stop codon is reached?"

-    Such variants are described using the format p.Ter789ArgextTer?, i.e. "<b>extTer?</b>" to indicate that no new termination codon is encountered.
+    Such variants are described using the format p.Ter789ArgextTer?, i.e. "**extTer?**" to indicate that no new termination codon is encountered.

 !!! note "How should a variant in the 5'UTR be described that gives rise to a new translation initiation site?"